Tertullian was a not a Trinitarian.

 Tertullian’s Persons are not real.

-Tertullian’s ‘Persons are not ‘Persons’ in the sense of distinct Beings with distinct minds.
+Tertullian’s ‘Persons were not ‘Persons’ in the sense of distinct Beings with distinct minds.

 “Tertullian believed … (that) God, while not ceasing to be what he always was, nonetheless extended himself or projected himself forward, so that the three Persons became more clearly distinguished.
 By means of these now-more-distinct Persons, the one God creates the world, rules over it, and enters into it for salvation.”
 (Litfin)